GPU acceleration

 Prerequisites

-To use the CUDA enabled backend you need to install the GPU-enabled Concrete compiler:
+To use the CUDA-enabled backend, install the GPU-enabled Concrete compiler:

-If you already have the same version of concrete-python
+If you already have an existing version of concrete-python

 installed, it will not be re-installed automatically.
-In that case you may need to remove it manually before installing the GPU version.
+In that case, manually uninstall the current version and then install the GPU-enabled version:

-To switch back to the CPU-only version of the compiler, change the index-url to the CPU-only repository or remove the index-url parameter alltogether:
+To switch back to the CPU-only version of the compiler, change the index-url to the CPU-only repository or remove the index-url parameter:

 Checking GPU can be enabled

-To check if the CUDA acceleration is available you can use helper functions of concrete-python
+To check if the CUDA acceleration is available, use the following helper functions from concrete-python

 :